cyberbotics/webots/docs/discord/technical-questions-2020.md

 I will appreciate any help.
 Thank you

-##### mayank.kishore 12/17/2020 21:23:47
-Let me know if you have something that is working on your end

 ##### Joel\_Uchiha 12/17/2020 23:15:30
 Hi im trying to load a webot file but it keeps showing this loading dialogue